madnight/blog/source/_posts/coq-tutorial.md

 # Proof by Induction

-1. Let's prove that for all natural numbers, if n is greater than or equal to 0, then n + 0 = n.
+1. Let's prove that for all natural numbers, `n - n = 0`.
 In Coq, we can write this as follows:

      {% vimhl v %}
      Proposition n_minus_n_equals_zero : forall n, n - n = 0.